baghel-rohit/AICTE-INTERNSHIP/README.md

 - **Pandas & NumPy** (for data handling)

 ## 🚀 How It Works
-1. Upload a resume file (PDF/DOCX).
+1. Upload a resume file PDF.
 2. The system extracts relevant information.
 3. Machine learning model analyzes and scores resumes.
 4. Displays ranked resumes based on the match percentage.